Back to the blog

 ✔ Saves wasted preparation time

-✔ Allows proper comparison to real gambits
+✔ Facilitates the comparison with real gambits

 Final Verdict: